dotnet/linker/docs/illink-options.md

 The `--warnasserror` (or `--warnaserror+`) option will make the linker report any warning messages as error messages instead.
-By default, the linker behaves as if the `--warnaserror-` option was used, which causes the linker report warnings as usual.
+By default, the linker behaves as if the `--warnaserror-` option was used, which causes the linker to report warnings as usual.

 Optionally, you may specify a list of warnings that you'd like to be treated as errors.
 These warnings have to be prepended with `IL` and must be separated by either a comma or semicolon.